-- 10.121 Ordinarily, the Information Commissioner will require agencies to provide copies of documents in hard copy or in scanned form as PDF documents.
-Where the Information Commissioner requests a copy of the documents at issue, the agency or minister is asked to provide a marked up and unredacted copy of the documents where material claimed to be exempt is highlighted with reference made to the exemptions applied.
-Information may be provided to the Information Commissioner's office by, for example email, USB or safe hand delivery. - 10.122 The inspection of documents by the Information Commissioner will only be permitted where the agency or minister satisfies the Information Commissioner that there are extenuating circumstances to warrant production by this method.
-The onus is on the requesting agency or minister to justify that extenuating circumstances exist to warrant inspection.37 If the Information Commissioner agrees to an agency or minister's request for inspection, the agency or minister will be required to undertake all necessary arrangements to facilitate the inspection.
+10.115 The inspection of documents by the Information Commissioner will only be permitted where the agency or minister satisfies the Information Commissioner that there are extenuating circumstances to warrant production by this method.
+The onus is on the requesting agency or minister to justify that extenuating circumstances exist to warrant inspection.38 If the Information Commissioner agrees to an agency or minister's request for inspection, the agency or minister will be required to undertake all necessary arrangements to facilitate the inspection.
 Unless otherwise agreed this will occur at the Information Commissioner's office.
-Inspection of documents at the premises of the agency are organised only in exceptional circumstances.38
+Inspection of documents at the premises of the agency are organised only in exceptional circumstances.39